maryanncollins/maryanncollins/README.md

 I am a `Quantiative Cell Bioloist` turned `Data Scientist`, with research experience in biophysics and engineering
 - 🔬 specializes in developing analysis pipelines for feature detection and classification from microscopy images using ML/DL methods
 - 📊 expertise in project leadership and communicating scientific results with effective visualizations
-- 🤝 excited to work on a team where I can foster scientific collaboration while leveraging my passion for data science to improve human health!
+- 🤝 excited to work on an interdisciplinarity team where I can foster scientific collaboration while leveraging my passion for data science to improve human health!

 <!--
 **maryanncollins/maryanncollins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.